SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 #### 1) Enter performance view from song row view / arranger view by pressing the keyboard button / Enter performance view from song grid view by pressing the pink grid mode pad in the bottom right hand corner of the sidebar

-#### 2) Short press a pad in the columns to hold that pad's value (parameter and held value is displayed on the screen)
+#### 2) Short press (< 100ms by default) a pad in the columns to hold that pad's value (parameter and held value is displayed on the screen)

 - Note: If you save the layout while pad's are in a "held" state, the next time you re-load that layout it will re-load the held pad's and change the associated parameter's value based on the previous held state.

-#### 3) Long press a pad in the columns to play the FX but not hold it (when you let go of the pad it will snap back to previous value).
+#### 3) Long press (>= 100ms by default) a pad in the columns to play the FX but not hold it (when you let go of the pad it will snap back to previous value).

+- Note: The long press / short press time used for Performance View can be configured in the global settings menu under `DEFAULTS` as `HOLD PRESS TIME`.

 #### 4) Press `HORIZONTAL ENCODER ◀︎▶︎` + `BACK` to clear all "held" FX values.